-On October 7th the new Spanish Authority, the National Commission of Markets and Competition (CNMC), became fully operational.
-The new agency merges the former competition authority, the CNC, with several regulators -Telecom, Energy, Railway, Postal, Audiovisual and Airports.
-The CNMC has a Board of ten members (President, Vice President and eight members) which acts through two Committees: the Competition Committee, which is devoted solely to antitrust enforcement and the Regulatory Committee devoted to regulatory files (both Committees may issue an opinion on the files decided by the other Committee - cross reports).
-In order to guarantee due process four Divisions will hold investigations and proceedings: Directorate of Competition (in charge of antitrust enforcement in all sectors), Telecoms and Audiovisuals Directorate (regulation), Energy Directorate (regulation) and Transport and Post Directorate (regulation).
-CNMC has a Competition Advocacy Department reporting to the CNMC' President.
+On October 7th 2013, the current Spanish Competition Authority, the National Commission on Markets and Competition (CNMC), became fully operational.
+The current agency merged the former competition authority, the CNC, created in 2007 with the adoption of the current Spanish competition Act, with several regulators -Telecom, Energy, Railway, Postal, Audiovisual and Airports-.

+The CNMC has a Council of ten members (President, Vice President and eight additional members) which acts through two different Chambers: the Competition Chamber, headed by CNMC's President and devoted solely to antitrust enforcement and the Regulatory Chamber, headed by CNMC's Vice President and devoted to regulatory files (both Chambers may issue an opinion on the files decided by the other Chamber - cross reports).
+In some cases, the Council may act in Plenary, composed of all of its members.
+In particular, the Plenary will define the strategic and action plans of the institution and will hear issues over which the two Chambers had expressed divergent opinions or cases considered to be especially relevant for competition in the markets.
+In the latter case, it should be summoned upon request of the President or three members and with approval of at least 6 votes.

+In order to guarantee due process and regarding Competition issues, there is a clear separation between the investigative phase, entrusted to the Competition Directorate and the decision phase.
+The Council issues a final decision on the cases after considering the decision proposal drafted by the Competition Directorate.
+In addition, the CNMC has a Competition Advocacy Department reporting to the CNMC's President.